QR4.5.4 A Model That Grows Itself

-Occam’s razor, not to multiply causes unnecessarily, is the pruning hook of science but the standard model has done just that.
-Physical realism began as a simple theory of mass, charge and spin but today it has isospin, hypercharge, color, chirality, flavor and other esoteric features.
-The standard model today needs sixty-two fundamental particles (Note 1), five invisible fields, sixteen charges and fourteen bosons to work (Table 4.6).
-If it was a machine, one would have to hand-set over two dozen knobs just right for it to light up.
-If physical realism is preferred today, it isn’t due to its simplicity.
+Occam’s razor, not to multiply causes unnecessarily, is the pruning hook of science, but the standard model is the opposite.
+Particle physics was once just about mass, charge, and spin, but now it has isospin, hypercharge, color, chirality, flavor, and other esoteric features.
+The standard model today needs sixty-two particles (Note 1), five fields, sixteen charges, and fourteen bosons to work (Table 4.6).
+If it was a machine, one would have to hand-set over two dozen knobs just right for it to light up, so it isn’t preferred today because it is simple.

 Next